revolverz/menuLighting/README.md

 # menuLighting

 When you start scrolling the page, the top menu goes smoothly behind you and depending on what you are currently viewing, the corresponding menu item will be highlighted

 ### Installation

+Connection of the plugin-menu.js script (the file can be renamed) via the script tag and the src attribute in the html file

 ### Usage